 Various positions Chris Moller holds:

-• Architect and Urbanist with broad experience in Architecture and Urban Design in New Zealand, United Kingdom, Hong Kong, the Netherlands.
+• UK registered Architect with broad experience in Architecture and Urban Design in New Zealand, United Kingdom, Hong Kong, the Netherlands.

 • Founding Partner of CMA+U